Ham hock Terrine with Piccalilli

 Bread for crostini

-- 1. Firstly in the largest pot you have place the ham hocks and all the ingredients roughly and largely chopped from carrot to leeks on the recipe list.
+- 1. Firstly in the largest pot you have place the ham hocks and all the ingredients from carrots to leek on the recipe list.
 Also add the peppercorns and bay leaves.
 Fill the pot with water.

 - 2. Boil the water for 3 hours or until the meat of the hocks begin to come away from the bone easily.